-COURSE DESCRIPTION: Students will work with Java and XML to create Android apps in Android Studio.
-In this development environment, students will control the app's content, layout, and interactivity.
+COURSE DESCRIPTION: Students will work with Kotlin and Jetpack Compose to create Android apps in Android Studio.
+In this development environment, students will control app content, layout, and interactivity while honing and strengthening computer programming fundamentals.
 In this course, students will spend approximately the first half of the course learning relevant skills and the second half developing a project of their choosing.